-Is 14 sufficient for a road trip to Ladakh?
-The answer to this question is a definite yes.
-With 14 days in hand, you can rest assured that your trip will be a very comfortable one.
-You will be able to cover majority of the tourist areas without rushing too much on any given day.
-It also gives you plenty of window to tweak and mould your itinerary as per your convenience.
-In this post, I will be sharing a few such examples of a 14 days itinerary for Ladakh.
+With 2 weeks in hand, you can rest assured that your trip to Ladakh will be a very comfortable one.
+It gives you the window to tweak and mold your itinerary in several different ways.
+You will be able to cover the majority of the tourist areas without rushing too much on any given day.
+In this post, I will be sharing a few such examples of a Leh Ladakh Itinerary of 14 Days.

 Leh Ladakh Itinerary 14 Days

 For the sake of this article, I will assume that you are starting your trip from Delhi.
-If you were however coming from a different place, then only the journey on first and last day may be different.
-Rest of the details will still apply.
-For someone coming from Chandigarh or someplace nearby, pretty much the same itinerary can be followed as that of Delhi.
+If you were however coming from a different place, then only the journey on the first and last day may be different.
+The rest of the details will still apply.

 - Delhi to Jammu – Day 1